Best of Estonia

 Price in double occupancy

-- 9 overnights in centrally located hotels with breakfast;
+- Accommodation in centrally located hotels with breakfast

-- Transportation in private car or minivan per program;
+- Transportation in a private car or minivan per program

-- Walking tour in Tallinn, Tartu, Viljandi and Parnu;
+- Walking tours in Tallinn, Tartu, Viljandi and Parnu

-- Entrances in Great Guild, Palmse Manor, Estonian National Museum, Kuressaare Castle, Angla Windmill Park and Haapsalu Castle Museum.
+- Entrance tickets for Great Guild Hall, Palmse Manor, Estonian National Museum, Kuressaare Episcopal Castle, Sorve Lighthouse, Angla Windmill Park, Haapsalu Castle Museum, Rummu Quarry

 Frequently Asked Questions